 A friend of mine described my behavior rather briefly, but I summed his opinion up this way:

-Please also see the definitions for: HARM:
+See also definitions for: HARM:

-Some of us needed professional help, and in areas of Finance, and Medical Care that makes great sense.
+Some of us need professional help, and in areas of Finance, and Medical Care that makes great sense.
 I've provided a list of the services that I've used both Traditional and Alternative here: Local Agencies